-Two Portuguese groups reported prognostic factors in hypersensitivity pneumonitis (HP): in a cohort of 14 patients with chronic HP, a radiological UIP pattern and a higher gender-age-physiology (GAP) index were associated with a higher mortality risk [28].
-In 86 multidisciplinary discussion-diagnosed HP cases with a radiological UIP pattern, one-third had a progressive disease behaviour despite immunosuppressive therapy.
-In this progressive subgroup the proportion of patients without an identified antigen was higher, with lower FVC % pred, and more advanced fibrosis on CT scan compared to the nonprogressive subgroup.
+Two Portuguese groups reported prognostic factors in hypersensitivity pneumonitis (HP): In a cohort of 14 patients with chronic HP, a radiological UIP pattern and a higher GAP index were associated with a higher mortality risk [28].
+In 86 multidisciplinary discussion diagnosed HP cases with a radiological UIP pattern, one third had a progressive disease behaviour despite immunosuppressive therapy.
+In this progressive subgroup the proportion of patients without an identified antigen was higher, with lower FVC %-predicted, and more advanced fibrosis on CT scan compared to the non-progressive subgroup.
 This study nicely describes that there is significant heterogeneity in disease behaviour in fibrotic HP patients, even when a UIP pattern is present [29].

-To facilitate the diagnosis of asbestosis, a Dutch group created an AI-supported system that integrates information from chest CT scans and pulmonary function tests.
-In a training set (311 patients) and a test set (88 patients), its diagnostic accuracy against the reference standard (3/3 pulmonologists agreeing on asbestosis) was tested.
-Besides a remarkable performance of the AI algorithm (AUC 0.87), diffusing capacity of the lungs for carbon monoxide (D{LCO}) alone also had a similarly good diagnostic performance (AUC 0.85).
+To facilitate the diagnosis of asbestosis, a Dutch group created an AI supported system that integrates information from chest CT scans and pulmonary function tests.
+In a training set (311 patients) and a test set (88 patients) its diagnostic accuracy against the reference standard (3/3 pulmonologists agreeing on asbestosis) was tested.
+Besides a remarkable performance of the AI algorithm (AUC 0.87), diffusion capacity of the lungs for carbon monoxide (DLCO) alone also had a similarly good diagnostic performance (AUC 0.85).
 The validation and incremental benefit of the AI system is still work in progress [30].

-A very relevant topic during this COVID-19 era is the impact of COVID-19 on patients with ILD.
-The EUSTAR registry reported 90 SSc-ILD patients with COVID-19, of whom 19% were deceased and an additional 10% needed mechanical ventilation or extracorporeal membrane oxygenation after a median follow-up of 5.5 weeks, emphasising the potential severity of COVID-19 in patients with SSc-ILD [31].
-A Japanese group compared COVID-19 patients with (n=26) and without (n=52, age- and sex-matched) pre-existing ILD, and found that noninvasive ventilation (31% versus 2% of cases) and tocilizumab treatment (27% versus 8% of cases) were used more frequently in ILD patients, without differences in other management approaches.
+A very relevant topic during this COVID-19 era, is the impact of COVID-19 on patients with ILD.
+The EUSTAR registry reported 90 SSc-ILD patients with COVID-19, of whom 19% were deceased and an additional 10% needed mechanical ventilation or ECMO after a median follow-up of 5.5 weeks, emphasizing the potential severity of COVID-19 in patients with SSc-ILD [31].
+A Japanese group compared COVID-19 patients with (n=26) and without (n=52, age- and sex-matched) preexisting ILD, and found that non-invasive ventilation (31% vs 2% of cases), and tocilizumab treatment (27% vs 8% of cases) were used more frequently in ILD patients, without differences in other management approaches.
 Mortality rate was higher in ILD compared to the control group (11.5% versus 3.8%) [32].

-In a pro-con debate, Prof. Bruno Crestani and Prof. Sara Tomassetti discussed the timely topic of post-COVID ILD syndrome.
-Both experts agreed that severe COVID-19 pneumonia can induce a pro-fibrotic condition and development of lung fibrosis in some cases.
-Prof. Crestani talked about common biological pathways and similarities in ageing-associated risk factors for post-COVID fibrosis and IPF.
+In a pro-con debate Prof. Bruno Crestani and Prof. Sara Tomassetti discussed the timely topic of post COVID ILD syndrome.
+Both experts agreed that severe COVID-19 pneumonia can induce a profibrotic condition and development of lung fibrosis in some cases.
+Prof. Crestani talked about common biological pathways and similarities in aging-associated risk factors for post COVID fibrosis and IPF.
 Consequently, he argued that similar management approaches should be considered.
-Prof. Tomassetti proposed five different phenotypes of post-COVID ILD, with the most common presenting with nonspecific interstitial pneumonia/ organising pneumonia patterns and a likely underlying auto-inflammatory pathogenesis.
-Both speakers emphasised that with the currently unknown significance and risk for progression, more research is needed before advocating specific pharmacological treatment for post-COVID ILD.
+Prof. Tomassetti proposed 5 different phenotypes of post-COVID ILD, with the most common presenting with NSIP/OP patterns and a likely underlying auto-inflammatory pathogenesis.
+Both speakers emphasized that with the currently unknown significance and risk for progression more research is needed before advocating specific pharmacological treatment for post-COVID ILD.